 If you need a better understanding of intellectual property law or are dealing with copyright infringement of your work, it is advisable to seek the legal advice of a Washington D.C.
 IP lawyer who can handle your case and work with you towards the best possible outcome.

 Where Did the Copyright Symbol Originate?

-The copyright symbol started in 1954, but there’s a bit more history to this recognizable symbol than just a mere letter c in a circle.
-Back in the day, various symbols were used to denote ownership of a certain piece of work which then came in the form of a seal that proved the authentication of a book.
-Eventually, the Copyright Act of 1802 required copyright usage for publishers who wished to enjoy copyright protection.
+The use of an encircled “c” as a copyright symbol started in 1909.
+In antiquity, various symbols were used to denote ownership of a certain piece of work.
+They came in the form of a seal that proved the authentication of a book.
+Eventually, the Copyright Act of 1802 required publishers to use a lengthy copyright notice to enjoy copyright protection.

-The copyright symbol might be quite a small detail to be still paying attention to, but there are laws and protections around it that carry a lot of weight for most creators.
+The copyright symbol might be a small detail to pay attention to, but there are laws and protections around it that carry a lot of weight for most creators.

 How Do I Correctly Use a Copyright Symbol?

 There are several ways of properly using a copyright symbol, though using it and registering for it isn’t mandatory.
 Here are some of the few acceptable formats for using copyright symbols:

 - © 2022 John Doe (The most common one, with the symbol, the date of publication, and the author’s name)